ChonmaneeC/JavaProjectYear1/README.md

+# JavaProjectYear1
+This Java project belongs to the final project for year 1 semester 2: Water Level of the Water Tank

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.